GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 **Note:** This tool will not look just for Federal PKI certificates.
 Outputs will include all certificates and information.

 ### 3. How can I determine whether my agency users and government-furnished equipment will be impacted?
 Check your Enterprise Trust Store configurations in your Microsoft domain and devices.
 If the Federal Common Policy CA certificate is already installed in the Enterprise Trust Store, you don't need to reinstall or change its root store.
-If it is not installed in the Enterprise Trust Store, you should ensure that it is distributed in a group policy object to _Trusted Root Certificate Authorities_ or via the enterprise domain to the Enterprise Trust Store for all your user devices.
+If it's not installed in the Enterprise Trust Store, you should ensure that it's distributed in a group policy object to Trusted Root Certificate Authorities or via the enterprise domain to the Enterprise Trust Store for all your user devices.

 View where and how a certificate is being installed using the certificates snap-in (certmgr.msc).
 Under **View -> Options**, click the **Show _Physical certificate stores_** option.